 The legal basis for the processing of your personal data is to take steps prior to entering into a contract or for performance of the contract entered into with you, pursuant to Art.
 6 (1) sentence 1 (b) GDPR.

-The legal basis for processing your personal data is exercising our legitimate interest to introduce you to appropriate producers or investors (Art.
-6 (1) sentence 1 (f) GDPR).
+The legal basis for the processing of your personal data is the perception of our legitimate interest in introducing you to suitable producers or investors (Art.
+6 Para.
+1 Sentence 1 lit. f DS-GVO).

 4.7.
 Cookies and marketing tools